Ideas & Inspiration

 Indoor Herb Garden Ideas

-Savor the flavor of your favorite herbs and add a bright bit of green to your kitchen when you bring your herb garden inside this winter.
-Many herbs, especially perennials such as rosemary, will grow indoors as long as they have plenty of light and water.
+Savor the flavor of your favorite herbs and add a bright bit of green to your kitchen when you bring your herb garden inside.
+Many herbs, including perennials such as rosemary, will grow indoors as long as they have plenty of light and water.

-If you have a sunny windowsill that offers at least four hours of sunshine a day, preferably more, you can grow herbs and use the leaves in cold-weather roasts, soups and stews.
+If you have a sunny windowsill that offers at least four hours of sunshine a day, preferably more, you can grow herbs and use the leaves in roasts, soups and stews as well as salads.
 The herbs featured in Thanksgiving and holiday menus, like rosemary, thyme, parsley and sage, can be kept in the kitchen and snipped as you need them.
 In addition to their culinary purposes, you can crush the leaves to bring out the fragrance.

 - Select the right location.
 Herbs like light and require a minimum of four hours of sunshine a day.
 A bright, south-facing window is ideal.
 Supplement natural light with grow lights, if needed.